 Guided e-bike wine tour

-Get picked up from your hotel and enjoy a guided tour of the Gibbston Valley wine region on an e-bike with Nomad Safaris.
-You’ll start in Arrowtown, where your local guide takes you along the Arrow River and into the stunning scenery of Gibbston Valley.
+Get picked up from your hotel and enjoy a guided tour of the Gibbston wine region on an e-bike with one of Queenstown's fantastic e-bike operators.
+You’ll start in Arrowtown, where your local guide takes you along the Arrow River and into the stunning scenery of Gibbston.

-Enjoy a wine tasting at Kinross Cellar door.
-Here you can taste six boutique Gibbston wines: Domaine Thompson, Coal Pit, Valli, Hawkshead, Wild Irishman and Kinross’s own recently released label.
+There are a range of different cellar doors, wineries and restaurants to stop at along the way.
+Taste wine grown on the first commercial vines in Central Otago at Gibbston Valley Winery.
+Further up the valley, enjoy a wine tasting at Kinross.
+Here you can taste six boutique Gibbston wines: Domaine Thompson, Coal Pit, Valli, Hawkshead, Wild Irishman and Kinross’s own label.

 Heli-e-bike into Queenstown high country stations

-For more far-flung adventures, look no further than a heli-e-bike trip with Over the Top Helicopters.
+For more far-flung adventures, look no further than a heli e-biking adventure in Queenstown's backcountry.
 Long the domain of extreme downhill mountain bikers, heli-biking now provides a slightly more sedate but no less epic experience.
 Fly in style into a remote high-country farm and explore forest-clad trails, high ridges and rugged farm tracks for a day with an experienced a knowledgeable guide.